stackmagic/bitly-api-client/README.md

 This simple 2-liner (newlines added for readability) shortens a link for you!
 If you do just a few calls or feeld more comfortable with passing the access token instead of the `BitlyClient` instance around, you can instantiate the `RequestBuilder` specializations directly.
 So above example would become this:

 ```
-Response<ShortUrl> respShort = new ShortenRequestBuilder("... the access token ...") //
+ShortenResponse respShort = new ShortenRequestBuilder("... the access token ...") //
     .setLongUrl("https://github.com/stackmagic/bitly-api-client") //
     .call();
 ```